 Pediatric soft tissue sarcomas are a heterogeneous group of tumors that are presumed to arise from a primitive mesenchymal cell.
 These tumors can arise in many anatomic locations and can resemble fat, fibrous tissue, and muscle.
 Overall, these pediatric tumors are rare, accounting for approximately 7 percent of all childhood cancers; they have an estimated incidence of 11 per million .

-This topic review will cover the epidemiology, pathology, and pathogenesis of a specific type of pediatric soft tissue sarcoma, rhabdomyosarcoma (RMS).
-Clinical manifestations, the diagnostic evaluation, staging, and risk-adapted therapy for RMS are discussed elsewhere, as are primary tumors of bone, and other soft tissue neoplasms arising in children as well as adults.
-(See appropriate topic reviews).
+This topic review will cover the epidemiology, pathology, and pathogenesis of a specific type of pediatric soft tissue sarcoma: rhabdomyosarcoma (RMS).
+Clinical manifestations, diagnostic evaluation, staging, and risk-adapted therapy for RMS are discussed elsewhere, as are primary tumors of bone and other soft tissue neoplasms arising in children as well as adults.
+(See appropriate topic reviews.)

-Rhabdomyosarcoma (RMS) is the most common soft tissue tumor of childhood, and responsible for approximately one-half of all soft tissue sarcomas in this age group [1,2].
+Rhabdomyosarcoma (RMS) is the most common soft tissue tumor of childhood and is responsible for approximately one-half of all soft tissue sarcomas in this age group [1,2].
 However, they are rare, representing only 3 to 4 percent of pediatric cancers overall.
 Approximately 350 new cases are diagnosed in the United States each year, and the annual incidence in children, adolescents, and young adults under the age of 20 is 4.3 cases per one million .

 Two-thirds of cases are diagnosed in children younger than six years of age, and there is a small male predominance (male to female ratio between 1.3 and 1.5).
-The incidence in African American patients is higher than in whites, most notably in 15 to 19 year olds .
+The incidence in black patients is higher than in whites, most notably in 15 to 19 year olds .
 The incidence appears to be lower in Asians when compared with predominantly Caucasian populations .